 Swirl drywall textures have been around in the midwest and eastern United States for decades.
-This texture is used most often on ceiliings but occationally is seen on the walls of appartment buildings.
+This texture is used most often on ceilings but occasionally is seen on the walls of apartment buildings.
 A swirl texture, as it's name implies, leaves a swirled pattern of half circles across the ceiling.
 Generally the pattern moves across the ceiling as a collection of circles laying on one another until the circles end into the wall on the other end of the room.
 A variation of this texture uses silica sand to create a rough look to the swirled drywall mud.

 How to do a Swirl Drywall Texture

 Step 1 - Prepare the surface well

 To produce a swirl texture the drywall surface must be prepared well.
 A light sanding is needed to remove any large imperfections.
 Swirl texture will not cover many imperfections so all pockmarks, humped seams, and tool marks need to be removed before applying swirl texture